Chapter 1:

 Thud.

 "What...
 What happened to him?"
 The others gazed at their collapsed comrade in a daze.
-Both shock and confusion painted their faces.
+Their features went slack, and their eyes froze unblinking.

 And so, amidst the sudden collapse and panicked chatter, Sarai's eyes slid open once more, drawn to the promising disturbance.